Mosotho-de-coder/networkwalks-B082-week4-Cybersecurity-Black-Box-Penetration-Report/README.md

 During testing of the patient-portal login, the application returned a detailed database related error in response to crafted authentication input.
 The response disclosed implementation details that should normally remain server side.
 Further controlled testing demonstrated that the authentication control could be bypassed within the authorised lab environment, allowing access to the restricted patient-report area.

-The important security issue is not the particular test string used during the exercise; it is that user controlled authentication input reached the database layer without sufficient protection and that the resulting database error was exposed to the client.
+The important security issue is not the particular test string used during the exercise, it is that user controlled authentication input reached the database layer without sufficient protection and that the resulting database error was exposed to the client.

 <img width="940" height="451" alt="image" src="https://github.com/user-attachments/assets/01ca2dc4-2451-4d8a-b3f3-515a8b6810b3" />